Featured

 Zero to Hero: Improving Your Container Security Strategy

-David Benas, Associate Principal Consultant at Synopsys
+David Benas, Associate Principal Consultant at Black Duck

 Is it any wonder why developers have embraced containers.
 Containers reduce friction when it comes to moving code from testing to production.
 Containers also make it possible to run code anywhere.
 The level of flexibility is undeniable.
 With 92% of companies using containers in production* attackers are taking notice.
 Are you confident in your container security strategy?